 Civic Theatre

-The Civic Theatre has partnered with the AWS Foundation to create Project Lights Up!, a program that offers no cost, sensory-friendly performances, complete with a trained therapy dog.
-The theatre dedicates one Lights Up! performance per family-friendly production.
+The Civic Theatre has partnered with the AWS Foundation to create Project Lights Up!, a program that offers no cost, sensory-friendly performances, that have lower sounds levels, lighting that remains on at 30% in the theatre, and a reduction of the use of strobes and other dramatic lighting effects.

-Plus, the AWS Foundation has gifted the community with "sensory-friendly" kits to a few event venues in Fort Wayne including the Memorial Coliseum, Embassy Theatre, Arts United, and the Fort Wayne TinCaps.
+Plus, the AWS Foundation has gifted the community with "sensory-friendly" kits to a few event venues in Fort Wayne including the Memorial Coliseum, Embassy Theatre, Arts United, Grand Wayne Convention Center, and the Fort Wayne TinCaps.
 The kits include items like noise-canceling headphones, a weighted neck wrap, fidget toys, and picture cards, showing cartoon faces expressing emotions and needs.

 If you have any other suggestions on sensory-friendly activities in our area, please share them in the comments below!